 The ability to recognize the signs of difficulties such as substance abuse and mental health problems can help parents manage these unique challenges.
 When you know the symptoms of a serious problem, you can get help for your child to recover and overcome the challenges.
 Effective treatments are available to help your child find a way successfully to adulthood.

 As your teen gets older and starts spending more time with friends and out of your sight, discuss peer pressure.
+Knowing this is inevitable, there are ways to prepare and set your teen up for success rather than sure failure.
 Make a plan for how your children can contact you discreetly to pick them up if they find themselves in a situation where they are not comfortable.
 Parents should watch for these signs that a child is using alcohol, tobacco, or drugs regularly and habitually.

 • A sudden drop in grades and loss of interest in school